Peggy Ann Garner: Early years

 Peggy Ann Garner was born on February 3, 1932, at Aultman Hospital in Canton, Ohio.
-She was the daughter of 26-year-old William H. Garner, an attorney, and 19-year-old Virginia Craig Garner; they were married in Toledo, Ohio on April 7, 1931.
+She was the daughter of William H. Garner, an attorney, and Virginia Craig Garner; they were married in Toledo, Ohio on April 7, 1931.
+She attended University High School in Los Angeles.
 She was pushed by her mother into the limelight and entered in talent quests while still a child.
 Her parents divorced on February 26, 1947.

 Garner was a child model for still photographers for two years before she began working in films in 1938.